All roads lead to Rome, I’ve heard it said, but here in Gunnison there’s really only one good way in and out of town.

 Not all the time; just most of it.
 From Friday late afternoon to Monday morning early, you can drive along this road to your heart’s content.
 You could, for fun, just drive back and forth in the canyon.

-But for the work week, when all your doctor/dentist appointments are, you have to wait in lines for the one-way traffic that will be open for two-hour slots morning, noon and afternoon.
+But for the work week, when all your doctor/dentist appointments are, you have to wait in lines for the one-way traffic that will be open for two-hour slots morning, noon and evening.
 No one seems to know what happens if you’re the unlucky car right behind the last one allowed through.
 I suppose you have a choice, depending on where they stop traffic: you can turn around (maybe — it might pay to drive a Smart Car), or you can sit there and wait to be the first one through four hours later.
 Bring a book and some snacks.

 There are no good detour options.
 The best one, and it’s a bad one, is Highway 92, which goes across the dam and wends its twisty way around the north rim of the Black Canyon (which is why we call it “going over the Black”) to get to Hotchkiss and points beyond, one of those points being Delta, where you can turn south to Montrose, adding probably only an entire extra hour to your hour and 15-minute drive.